 (c) To ensure adequate uniformity and standardization in the practices and procedures employed in achieving (a) and (b) above.

 4. The Manual is Annex VIII to the Technical Regulations (WMO-No. 49) and should be read in conjunction with the four volumes and the set of annexes which together make up the Technical Regulations.
-In particular, the Manual on the Global Observing System (WMO-No. 544) will be for some time a companion to the present Manual, but it will eventually disappear as its content is progressively moved into the Manual on the WMO Integrated Global Observing System.
 Gradually, all technical regulations for all WMO component observing systems will be included under the identity of WIGOS.

 5. Members will implement and operate their observing systems in accordance with decisions of Congress, the Executive Council, the technical commissions and regional associations.
 Where those decisions are technical and regulatory in nature, they will in due course be documented in the Technical Regulations.